oliv-1990/HAPPY/README.md

 # What Makes Nations Happy: A Global Analysis of Happiness and Developmental indicators
 ## Objective:
 This project aims to explore the relationship between national happiness and various development indicators such as education, healthcare, GDP, and others.
-The goal is to determine which factors are most strongly associated with happiness in countries around the world.
+The goal is to determine which socio-economic factors are most strongly associated with happiness in countries around the world.

 ## Project Setup Instructions: